Muhammad Yusuf Saraf

 Justice Muhammad Yusuf Saraf (born 1923) was the Chief Justice of the Azad Kashmir High Court and the author of the voluminous work, Kashmiris Fight for Freedom.
 He was born in Baramulla in the then princely state of Jammu and Kashmir, but migrated to Pakistan prior to the Partition of India.
 He started practising law in Mirpur in 1949, rising to the bench in 1969.
 He served as the Chief Justice of Azad Kashmir from 1975 to 1980.

 Early life

 Muhammad Yusuf Saraf was born in Baramulla in 1923.
-He graduated from St. Joseph's College around 1945.
+After graduating from St. Joseph's College he took degrees of M. A. (History) and LL.
+B from Aligarh Muslim University in 1948.
 He was the Student Union president and the President of Kashmir Youth Congress, 1943–1945.
 He was also a secretary for the All-India Students Congress during this period, associated with Sheikh Abdullah's National Conference.